USCDTG/paperAnalysis_LOH/README.md

 #### Spatial Transcriptomics LOH Identification
 A sample VCF is imported in R as a dataframe.
 Bayes factors are calculated at each SNP site.
 A Hidden Markov model segmentation approach is applied in a per-chromosome, per-cluster system.
 Cumulative metrics across segments are evaluated to make state determinations of heterozygous, LOH, or undefined.
 Two plotting functions are provided for output visualization.

 The main analysis functions for this process are available through Bioconductor at https://www.bioconductor.org/packages/release/bioc/html/tLOH.html.
 However, the most recent functions will not be available until the upcoming fall release in October.
 Therefore, an R script with all updated functions is available in this repository as mainFunctions.R.
+Function names may be changed in the upcoming update.